Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints

 SPEA2, on the other hand, applies different approaches to produce distributed solutions.
-This algorithm keeps the best non-dominated solutions of each generation on the archive set $\overline{P_{t}}$ with size $\overline{N}$ and generates population set $P_{t+1}$ by performing evolutionary operators on $\overline{P_{t+1}}$.
-The fitness value of solution $x$ in SPEA2 is calculated based on two factors: integer raw fitness $0\leq R(x)$ which represent the non-dominancy power of solutions that dominate $x$, and density estimate $0<D(x)\leq 1/2$ which is calculated based on the inverse of distance to the $k$th nearest neighbor of $x$ with the same raw fitness value. $k = \sqrt{N+\overline{N}}$ is chosen as the default value of $k$.
-The final fitness value of $x$ is $F(x) =R(x)+D(x)$ in which $R(x)$ is $0$ when $x$ is a non-dominated solution and the lesser value of $D(x)$ illustrates the better distributed solution.
+This algorithm keeps the best non-dominated solutions of each generation on the archive set $\overline{P_{t}}$ with size $\overline{N}$ and generates population set $P_{t+1}$, with size $N$ by performing evolutionary operators on $\overline{P_{t}}$.
+The fitness value of solution $x$ in SPEA2 is calculated based on two factors: integer raw fitness $0\leq R(x)$ which represent the non-dominance power of solutions that dominate $x$, and density estimate $0<D(x)\leq 1/2$ which is calculated based on the inverse of distance to the $k$th nearest neighbor of $x$ with the same raw fitness value. $k = \sqrt{N+\overline{N}}$ is chosen as the default value of $k$.
+The final fitness value of $x$ is calculated as $F(x) =R(x)+D(x)$.
+Note that $R(x)$ is $0$ when $x$ is a non-dominated solution, and the smaller value of $D(x)$ illustrates the better distributed solution.